PierreGode/MMM-next-episode/README.md

 Track the TV shows and movies you watch.

-Uppdate your shows from the app for [Apple](https://apps.apple.com/se/app/next-episode-track-tv-shows/id347009526) and
+Update your shows from the app for [Apple](https://apps.apple.com/se/app/next-episode-track-tv-shows/id347009526) and